 The question is: Are you going to be like those dogs in the experiment just sitting in the cage accepting the pain or are you going to avoid it by learning something new.
-This is what HHRP is about-acknowledging that there are things over which you have no control, such as the physical effects of drugs or the medical effects of viral infections from unsafe sex and drug use, identifying what you do have control over now, and learning strategies for improving the quality of your life in the present and for the future.
-Remember the serenity prayer: God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.
+This is what HHRP+ is about-acknowledging that there are things over which you have no control, such as being HIV-positive, identifying what you do have control over now, and learning strategies for improving the quality of your life in the present and for the future.
+Remember the serenity prayer.

+God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.

-We refer to the serenity prayer frequently in HHRP.
+We refer to the serenity prayer frequently in HHRP+.
 Let's see how it relates to learned helplessness, motivation, and the three W's of change.

 Let's begin with Why.
-Why should you stop using drugs, stop sharing needles, and stop having unprotected sex?
-What's in it for you?
+Why should you change your behavior?
+You are already infected with HIV, so why should you care about changing your behavior now.
 You may remember this from other chapters.